Education in Norway

-History of education in Norway
+History

 Organized education in Norway dates as far back as 2000 B.C.
 Shortly after Norway became an archdiocese in 1153, cathedral schools were constructed to educate priests in Trondheim, Oslo, Bergen and Hamar.

 After the Reformation of Norway in 1537, following the unification with Denmark in 1536, cathedral schools were turned into Latin schools, and it was made mandatory for all market towns to have such a school.

 In 1736 training in reading was made compulsory for all children, but was not effective until some years later, when ambulatory schools (omgangsskoler) were also established.
 In 1827, Norway introduced the folkeskole ('people's school'), a primary school which became mandatory for seven years in 1889 and nine years in 1969.
 In the 1970s and 1980s, the folkeskole was abolished, and the grunnskole ('foundation school') was introduced.

-Traditionally poorer counties like Finnmark and Hedmark have the highest shares of inhabitants who only have completed the compulsory primary education, with numbers as high as 38%.
+Traditionally poorer counties like Finnmark and Hedmark have the highest shares of inhabitants who only have completed not compulsory primary education, with numbers as high as 38%.

 Under the Independent Schools Act of 2003, private schooling in Norway has become available.
 However, very few such schools exist in comparison to Norwegian public schools.
 Private schools must be founded upon a curriculum used and recognized internationally or an alternative approach to teaching – either religious or pedagogical.
 These schools must be approved by the government and are heavily grant-aided, and cannot select students based on subjectivity, such as skill or intelligence.

-Education today
+Education "today"

 The Norwegian school system can be divided into three parts: elementary school (barneskole, ages 6–12), lower secondary school (ungdomsskole, ages 13–16), and upper secondary school (videregående skole, ages 16–19).
 The barneskole and ungdomsskole levels are compulsory, and are commonly referred to as grunnskole ('foundation school').

 Elementary and lower secondary school are mandatory for all children aged 6–16.
 Before 1997, mandatory education in Norway started at the age of 7.
 Students often have to change schools when they enter lower secondary school and almost always have to change schools when they enter upper secondary school, as many schools only offer one of the levels.

 While not compulsory, "camp school" (leirskole) stays are authorised in Section 2-3 of the Education Act and are defined as "training at a staffed camp school or other activity such as excursions or trips that are part of primary and secondary education with at least three consecutive nights".